paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 ## 08 Refactor

 Moving branch to get the buttons going.

+Got the buttons working.

+- removed else if, just using else statement
+- removed this.meteorites.slice(0) from the else statement
+- Now set just to this.meteorites
+- Button is fully functional, and the slice error no longer shows up in the console